thasso/pyjip/docs/source/tools_and_pipelines.rst

     Validation block
         In addition to the actual execution, a *tool* implementation can extend its default validation.
-By default, the system ensures the all specified input files exists.
+By default, the system ensures that all specified input files exists.
 You can add more checks in the validation block.
 Please note that the validation blocks have to be implemented in `python` and there is currently no way to change the interpreter for